-32. "Which of the following best describes who you pay your rent to:

-- A. a Section 8 office,

-- B. a state or local housing agency,

-- C. a public housing authority,

-- D. an apartment office,

-- E. a building manager or landlord, or

-F. someone else (specify)" [REPEAT AS NEEDED]

-[CIRCLE ANSWER TO 32 ABOVE.]

-[CIRCLE ANSWER TO 33: Really sure Kind of sure Not so sure Other (specify)]
+Respondent name Interviewer Interview date 32.
+"Which of the following best describes A. a Section 8 office, B. a state or local housing agency C. a public housing authority, D. an apartment office, E. a building manager or landlord, F. someone else (specify , or [CIRCLE ANSWER TO 32 ABOV 'E.1 33.
+How sure are you - really sure e, kind of sure, not so sure?
+[CIRCLE ANSWER TO 33 Really sure Kind of sure Not so sure 3: